Control 1.7: SharePoint Advanced Management Readiness for Copilot

 - RCD for Regulatory Data: Sites containing regulatory examination materials, enforcement actions, consent orders, or examination responses should have RCD enabled to prevent Copilot from surfacing these materials in non-regulatory contexts.

-- Access Review Regulatory Alignment: SAM site access reviews can serve dual purpose for SOX access certification requirements.
+- Access Review Regulatory Alignment: SAM site access reviews can serve dual purpose for Sarbanes-Oxley access certification requirements (where applicable to ICFR).
 Coordinate SAM access reviews with existing SOX compliance calendars to avoid duplicative effort.

 - M&A Data Room Governance: Deal-related SharePoint sites should have both RCD and RAC enabled by default, with DAG reporting used to monitor for permission drift during deal lifecycle.
 RAC ensures that even if sharing links are inadvertently created during deal activity, access remains bounded to authorized deal team members.